Lisa Blunt Rochester

 Blunt Rochester began her political career working for Tom Carper, first in the House of Representatives, and later as he became governor of Delaware.
 She was appointed deputy secretary of Delaware's Department of Health and Social Services in 1993 and secretary of the Department of Labor in 1998.
 Blunt Rochester was first elected to the U.S. House of Representatives in 2016.
 During the 2020 presidential election, she was one of Joe Biden's campaign co-chairs.

-In 2023, Blunt Rochester announced her candidacy to represent Delaware in the United States Senate in the 2024 election and succeed the retiring Carper, who endorsed her in the race.
-She won the Democratic primary unopposed and defeated Republican nominee Eric Hansen by a landslide in the general election.
+After Carper announced he would not seek reelection to the Senate in 2024, Blunt Rochester announced her candidacy and received his support, winning the general election after winning the Democratic nomination unopposed.

 Early life and education

 Blunt Rochester was born in Philadelphia, Pennsylvania, on February 10, 1962.
 Her family moved to Wilmington, Delaware, in 1969.
 Her father, Ted Blunt, was an educator who served on the Wilmington City Council, including as council president.
 Her mother, Alice LaTrelle, worked in retail.
 Her sister Marla Blunt Carter is a professor at Rutgers University.

 Blunt Rochester attended Padua Academy, began college at Villanova University and transferred to the University of Delaware in her sophomore year.
 She left college to live in Europe, and later received her Bachelor of Arts in international relations from Fairleigh Dickinson University and her Master of Arts in urban affairs and public policy from the University of Delaware.